Anna-Cantrell/react-electron-boilerplate/README.md

 Big thanks to Christian Sepulveda for providing a great tutorial.

 I left in the default create-react-app readme material because it valuable to have and still applicable here.

+Create-React-App Readme
 --

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).